Circuba

-Circuba is Cuba's national circus and is associated with the Cuban National Circus School founded on June 6, 1968.
+Circuba is the national circus of Cuba.
+It is associated with the Cuban National Circus School, which was founded on June 6, 1968.

-Members of the Circuba company have to first complete the normal academic course work required of all Cuban students before they can hope to be accepted for the four-year program of rigorous training in the circus arts.
+Members of the Circuba company must complete the standard Cuban education in order to be eligible for the four-year program of training in the circus arts.

-It consists of about twenty artists, aged between 19 and 30.
+The circus consists of approximately twenty artists, aged between 19 and 30.
 Twenty-one artists graduated in 1979.